PaulTran47/paultran47.github.io/fonts/README.md

 ---

 ## Overview
-Fonts used are the Roboto Mono in 400, 700; normal.
+Fonts used are JetBrains Mono in 400, 700; normal.

 Fonts downloaded and self-hosted using the [google-webfonts-helper tool](https://github.com/majodev/google-webfonts-helper).